ServBay MariaDB/MySQL Troubleshooting Guide

 utf8mb4

-# Ensure your target database (<target_database_name>) exists
+# Ensure target DB (<target_database_name>) exists

 # mysql --defaults-file=/Applications/ServBay/etc/mariadb/<version>/my.cnf -u root -p -e "CREATE DATABASE <target_database_name>;"